apache/couchdb-docker/README.md

 ## Features

-* built on top of the solid and small `debian:stretch` base image
+* built on top of the solid and small `debian:stretch-slim` base image
 * exposes CouchDB on port `5984` of the container
 * runs everything as user `couchdb` (security ftw!)
-* docker volume for data
+* docker volumes for data and config

 ## Run